Intermodalics/pickit-docs/docs/robot-integrations/siemens/siemens_pickit_interface.rst

 Robot to Pickit data
 ^^^^^^^^^^^^^^^^^^^^
 The *robot_to_pickit_data* structure contains all parameters that make up the send message of 48 bytes.
 The *robot_to_pickit_data* structure is not an identical copy of the actual sent message structure to the robot.
-Detailed information about the message structure can be found in `the socket communcation article`.
+Detailed information about the message structure can be found in the :ref:`socket-communication` article.

 .. table:: robot_to_pickit_data